 - Walking Ramp

-There are significant distance and time involved in reaching Nahargarh Fort from the city.
+A significant distance and time are involved in reaching Nahargarh Fort from the city.
 If you are a tourist, pick up service for your return journey might be an issue as there is no transport facility at Nahargarh Fort.
 Ensure that you book your taxi/tuk-tuk for the return trip too or you can fix to pay waiting charges.
 Generally, drivers charge on two way basis even for one way drop.

 There are two ways to reach Nahargarh Fort.
 The most popular route is through the hill road which branches off from Amer Road just after Kanak Ghati.
-It’s a beautiful road which has stunning views of Jal Mahal or the Water Palace.
+It’s a beautiful road which has stunning views of the Jal Mahal or the Water Palace.

 The second option is through the Nahargarh walking route which starts in the Purani Basti area near Nahargarh Road.
 It takes anywhere 15-20 minutes for a fit person to traverse through this ramp.
 Do note that you will encounter filth, pigs, goat, and roosters at the starting point of this walking path to Nahargarh Fort.
 Most people prefer the first one.
 Take your pick.

 Watch out– Nahargarh Fort is one of the most popular hangout places for the city youth.
 Being a popular place for youth, don’t expect peace.
 Loud music, people running around the ramparts & creating noise is all a part and parcel of the “Nahargarh Sunrise Experience”.
 Don’t be surprised to find a huge crowd at Nahargarh Sunrise point even before the sunrise.

 Rash driving, tripling on a two-wheeler, and speeding are all part of this package!